linode/docs/docs/guides/security/firewalls/network-firewalls-vs-application-firewalls/index.md

 Layer-7 visibility matters because web applications often represent the weakest link in the security chain.
 Verizon’s [2023 Data Breach Investigations Report](https://www.verizon.com/business/resources/reports/dbir/) found that web apps represent the most commonly compromised asset, accounting for more than 60% of all breaches.
 This is ahead of other assets like email servers, desktops and laptops, databases, and phones.

 The prevalence of web application vulnerabilities is as much cultural as technical.
-Engineering models like continuous integration/continuous development (CI/CD) and DevOps enable much faster deployment.
-However, this is often without collaboration between web application developers and IT or network engineering teams responsible for security.
+Engineering models like continuous integration/continuous delivery (CI/CD) and DevOps enable much faster deployment.
+However, this is often done without collaboration between web application developers and IT or network engineering teams responsible for security.
 Application firewalls can help fill this void.

 Although they’re often called web application firewalls (WAFs), Layer-7 firewalls can protect many types of applications, not just those running over HTTP.
 You can use these firewalls to protect SQL databases, email hosts, VoIP PBXs, messaging servers, and other applications that don’t necessarily use HTTP.

 For example, an application firewall may be able to block SQL injection attacks by identifying malformed database queries.
-Likewise, queries in inappropriate places such as login and password fields could also be caught.
+Queries in inappropriate places such as login and password fields may likewise be caught.

 Application-layer inspection allows firewalls to block multiple classes of attacks that network firewalls don’t see.
 Here are some examples: